Irene Lusztig discusses making Yours in Sisterhood, a documentary that allows for a respectful dialogue between different perspectives and feminisms.

 We talked to Irene Lusztig in Berlin about her curation process, the “timeliness” of the project, and creating a forum for different feminisms.

-Seventh Row (7R): Could you tell me about the genesis of the project?
+Seventh Row (7R): Could you tell me about the genesis of Yours in Sisterhood?

 I’m also trying to think of ways of taking things out of the archive and inviting people to engage with them in the present in different ways.
 So the idea of having people read the letters felt like a very direct and simple way to invite people to engage with me in these questions.'I think history is always changing depending on where we are in the present.'Click To Tweet

-7R: Why did you choose to make this film now?
+7R: Why did you choose to make Yours in Sisterhood now?

 In fact, the film really came out of a lot of frustration — feeling like we don’t have good spaces for public feminism in the U.S. now, and that a lot of these histories, that feel very important to me, seem very invisible or forgotten now.
 A lot of the work of the film has been to recuperate, bring back, or reanimate histories that I felt weren’t being talked about enough.
 But then, of course, I’ve been making the film alongside the 2016 election.
 Already in 2016, the second year of shooting, it felt like there was this growing momentum around speaking about women’s issues and feminism.
 There’s been a real energy.
 And that’s been surprising and good for the project, but not what I expected at the beginning of working on it, where I thought my film would be quite obscure!

-7R: Did you know about the magazine before working on this project?
+7R: Did you know about the magazine before working on Yours in Sisterhood?

 Then, in the late ‘80s/early ‘90s, it became a non-profit.
 The publication received a lot of angry letters from readers complaining about the types of advertising that were in the magazine.
 These ads were considered sexist, promoting makeup, or razors to shave your legs… So the magazine quit all of its advertising and became a non-profit.
 As a result, it became smaller.
 It was published only four times a years, and it didn’t have this impact as a feminist publication the way it did when it was widely circulated.
 But that’s a common thing… So much of feminist history gets erased over time.
 That’s part of a bigger phenomenon.